Meet the Ministry Team

 Michael, who is a commissioned minister, started in the IT field in 1979, when a "smart phone" was considered one that didn't tangle the cord.
 After working for Fortune 500 companies in the New York City area for most of his career, Michael decided to change gears several years ago and move to Maine when he became part of the VOA family.
 He feels he was called to serve as a minister for VOA through his experience as a parent.

-Nancy Ives, Vice President Program Operations and Ministry
+Nancy Ives, Vice President Clinical Services and Ministry

 Nancy, who is a licensed clinical social worker and commissioned minister, has been working with Volunteers of America since 2003.
 As a chaplain at heart, she feels her spirituality empowers the work she does as Vice President of Program Operations, and feels blessed to work in a “church without walls."
 Personally, she loves to cook and travel, and has a passion for rescuing dogs in need of homes.